Funding and incentives

 Services include information on careers, access to financial incentives, information on training available to new and existing workers in the industry, access to potential employers and other advice.

-For more information visit the Construction Skills Queensland website or phone the Construction Skills Queensland helpline on 1800 798 488.
+For more information visit the Construction Skills Queensland website or telephone the Construction Skills Queensland helpline on 1800 798 488.

 Disabled Australian Apprentice Wage Support Program